 An area in a constant state of change, Glacier Bay National Park and Preserve allows visitors the chance to see some of this planet’s most powerful, and creative, forces at work.
-Encompassing the past, present, and future, this park is a true bucket-list-worthy experience.
+Encompassing the past, present, and future, a Glacier Bay cruise is a true bucket-list-worthy experience.

 What is Glacier Bay?

 Glacier Bay National Park and Preserve of Alaska is part of a 24-million-acre World Heritage Site, which also includes Wrangell-St. Elias National Park and Preserve and the Tatshenshini-Alsek Park in British Columbia.
-The park is made up of more than the famous glaciers — rugged, high mountain peaks; fjords, inlets, rivers, and streams; as well as forests, foothills, plains, and wet tundra compose a symphony of wilderness scenery, making it a unique lifetime experience.
+The park is made up of more than the famous glaciers — rugged, high mountain peaks; fjords, inlets, rivers, and streams; as well as forests, foothills, plains, and wet tundra compose a symphony of wilderness scenery, making a Glacier Bay, Alaska a unique lifetime experience.

 What Alaskan Wildlife Can I See?